 With thanks to Joanna Griffin, a parent carer and Counselling Psychologist, for sharing her insights on trauma and growth as a parent carer.
-Below, Joanna helps us to recognise trauma, how to care for ourselves and how we might even grow, going forward.
+Helping us to recognise trauma, how to care for ourselves and how we might even grow, going forward.

 You can read more in her new book Day by Day: Emotional Wellbeing in Parents of Disabled Children.